- The Intrepid Experience

 Beijing to St Petersburg SummaryAdd to Shortlist

 Welcome to Beijing, China's colossal capital city.
-Brimming with historical attractions, fantastical architecture and a burgeoning nightlife, this is a city that demands some time getting to know.
-As this trip really only includes one night in Beijing before departing for the Mongolian border, booking in a couple of pre-trip days to suss out the sights is well recommended.
+Brimming with historical attractions, fantastical architecture and a burgeoning nightlife, this is a city that demands some time to get to know.
+As this trip only includes one night in Beijing before departing for the Mongolian border, booking a couple of pre-trip days to suss out the sights is recommended.

 This surprising city combines tradition with modern day in a Soviet-style framework.
 Ulaanbaatar may look grey, but the city's inherent spirit and its colourful people make this a city to remember.
 With its rolling meadows, forested hills and imposing rock formations, a ger camp in Terelj National Park is the perfect place to take in Mongolia's natural beauty.

 Completely surrounded by mountains and tree-covered shores, beautiful Lake Baikal is the world's oldest and deepest lake, holding over 20% of the world's fresh water.